 If you like the heat then Bangkok is the place for you.
 If you like seasonal changes with heat in Summer, then Hanoi is a better option.
 In Spring the temperature is pleasant and you won’t sweat walking around.
 However, the city is prone to long periods of overcast skies.
 It can also get very cold in winter.

 Bangkok, on the other hand, is hot and humid.
 Period.
 Some people like it.
 Personally, I like the blue skies every day in Bangkok and Hanoi’s changeability irritates me a little.
-Do I need both a warm jacket or shorts and t-shirt again today?
+Do I need both a warm jacket or shorts and a t-shirt again today?

 Getting a tourist visa for Vietnam is a bit more complicated than for Thailand.
 There are a small number of nationalities that don’t require a visa in advance and get 15 days in the country on arrival.
 For the rest of us, applying for a 15-day visa from a Vietnamese embassy is a bit of a drag.